 In addition, for reasons of quality assurance, cost effectiveness, or availability, some of the components needed to manufacture our products are obtained from sole suppliers.
 For instance, our piezo electric crystal is a single source component purchased from CTS Advanced Materials.
 We do not currently have a formal master supplier agreement in place with CTS as we generally procure on a purchase order basis.
 Although we work closely with our suppliers to try to ensure continuity of supply while maintaining high quality and reliability, the supply of these components may, at times, be interrupted or insufficient.
 In addition, due to the stringent regulations and requirements of the regulatory agencies like the FDA, we may not be able to quickly establish additional or replacement sources.
 Further, dependence on a sole source for certain key components of our products may allow such sole source suppliers to command increased leverage in negotiating prices and other terms of sale, which could adversely affect our potential future profitability.
-As a result, we may be left with little choice but to accept such higher prices or other fees for key components in order to ensure continuity of supply.
-This could affect our potential profitability or if we choose to push back against more onerous terms, could lead to inadequate supply, which could materially affect our business.
+As a result, we may be left with little choice but to accept such higher prices or other fees for key components in order to ensure continuity of supply, which could materially affect our business.
 It could be difficult, costly and time consuming to obtain alternative sources for these components, or to change product designs to make use of alternative components.